 - Grade weight: We recommend putting most of the weight on the submission grade and some on the review and task grades.
 The submission grade will be determined by the average ratings received and the submission grade curve mean and standard deviation.
 The review grade will be based on the accuracy of the ratings given and the helpfulness of the comments.
 The task grade will be the number of reviews completed/the number of reviews required.
 If feedback is included, then the task grade includes the number of feedback tasks completed/ required.

-- Even with ‘live presentations’ a student or one student from the group OR the instructor will still need to click ‘submit.’
+Even with the ‘live presentations’ submission type a student or one student from the group OR the instructor will need to submit for them (either all students at once, or individually).

-- If you have the students do it, they don’t have to submit anything, but they do have to submit their name/group name in order to be reviewed.
+- If you have the students do it, they have to click submit before the submission deadline for their name/group name to be available for review.

-- If you submit so for the students, go to Progress, click on a student’s name and then Submission.
+- To submit for individual students, go to Progress, click on a student’s name and then Submission.
 Click Submit on Behalf of… and follow the prompts for students to be able to review that person or group’s submission.
 Click on Live Presentation if you are not requiring students to submit anything.

 Comments